Commercial Auto Insurance in Florida

 Why is commercial auto insurance important?

 Your business could be in legal and financial jeopardy without commercial auto insurance coverage.
-In Florida, any business that has its own vehicles must at least carry auto liability insurance.
+State laws in Florida require any business that has its own vehicles to at least carry auto liability insurance.

-If one of your business vehicles is at fault in an accident, you could face an expensive lawsuit or settlement.
+If one of your business vehicles is at fault in an accident with a bodily injury, you could face an expensive lawsuit or settlement.
 You’d likely have to pay for damage to the other vehicle or property, medical bills, lost wages, pain and suffering, plus other related costs.

 Additionally, you could face severe penalties for not owning commercial auto insurance.
-If you are cited for not having insurance, you may have your license suspended for up to 3 years and need to pay over $150 for a reinstatement fee, if proof is not provided in time.
+If you are cited for being a uninsured motorist, you may have your license suspended for up to three years and need to pay over $150 for a reinstatement fee, if proof is not provided in time.
 For a repeat offense, the reinstatement fee can reach up to $500.

 Find commercial auto insurance quotes for Florida businesses

-How does commercial auto insurance work in Florida?
+How does commercial auto insurance policy work in Florida?

 Semi-trucks and other vehicles with a U.S. Department of Transportation of Florida serial number may have additional liability coverage requirements, depending on the type of vehicle and how it’s used.
 You can see if your business needs additional coverage by checking your USDOT number or docket number with the Federal Motor Carrier Safety Administration.